Virtual Exchange Seminar

 Semester Title Lecturers Cooperation partner KSL-No.

-HS2025 Managing Reforms and Innovation in Public Organizations for Addressing Sustainable Development Goals - Comparing the Botswana and Swiss Context Dr. Emamdeen Fohim, Prof. Dr. Claus D. Jacobs, Prof. Dorothy Mpabanga, Dr. Bashi Mothusi University of Botswana
+HS2025 Public Sector Management, Reforms, and Innovation - Comparing the Botswana and Swiss Contexts Dr. Emamdeen Fohim, Prof. Dr. Claus D. Jacobs, Prof. Dorothy Mpabanga, Dr. Bashi Mothusi University of Botswana 484552

 HS2025 Critical Perspectives on Business and Management Prof. Dr. Michèle Amacker, Dr. Muneeb Ul Lateef Banday, Dr. Sujatha Subramnian University of Innsbruck